jking100/mototrackr/README.md

 This repo contains a progressive web app written using javascript and React.
 The app makes heavy use of device sensors and gps to capture and calculate various metrics on a time interval along the users ride.

-As of v00.01 users are currently able to log their:
+As of v00.01 users are currently able to track their:

-- Lean angle
+- Max Lean angle +/-
-- Location
+- Ride Time
-- With plans for much more.
+- With plans for much more (route visuals, speed, max G's accel/decel, etc...)

+#### Upcomming Features

+What I'm currently working on, in no particular order:
+ - Public ride data sharing - allow users to submit their rides, save and display these on the site if the user wants
+ - Ride Map Visual - Overhead map image showing the users ride with coloring based on lean/speed etc..., designed to be highly sharable on mobile
+ - Avg/Max speed recording
+ - Max G acceleration and decelleration
+ - Improved UI and app experience